oy3o/bing_on_telegram/README.md

 # If there is an unexpected termination, it can be restored by /restore auto, because there is automatic saving)
 /restore
 ```
-**In fact, you can open multiple chat channels to conduct multiple topics instead of just saving to the list**
+- *It is actually possible to have multiple threads by opening multiple chat channels instead of just saving to the list*

-**The session will record the current AI enabled status and session context**
+- *The session will record the current AI enabled status and session context*

-## command  in telegram
+## command in chat
 ```
 _1 - group function
 start - start listening here /start